 Are you all first-timers ?

 Again, you do not have to go to a “famous” ski resort if you are all first timers.
 Many are “famous” because they are large, or have a wide variety of terrain for intermediate and advanced skiers.
 As a first-timer, you will not be able to fully enjoy size and variety *yet*, especially if your ski trip does not exceed three ski days.
-You can consider visiting a less popular resort, with wide and non-scary green (beginner) runs and learner areas, so that you can build up your confidence and level up more quickly instead of spending your time trying to avoid collisions.
+You can consider visiting a less popular resort with nice empty runs, so that you can build up your confidence and level up more quickly instead of spending your time trying to avoid collisions.
 Not all ski resorts have a magic carpet / learner areas.

 “magic carpet”/learners area in Hanazono, Niseko